Snow Removal

 There are no state statutes that require property owners to remove snow from sidewalks; however, towns and cities might have local ordinances that require it (30-A MRS §3009(A)).
 23 MRS §3658 states, “No town is liable to an action for damages to any person on foot on account of snow or ice on any sidewalk or crosswalk nor on account of the slippery condition of any sidewalk or crosswalk.”Motor vehicles

-There are no state statutes that require motorists to remove snow or ice from their entire vehicle before operating it.
+29-A MRS §2396 (2) prohibits a driver from operating a vehicle with an unsecured load, which is defined as including, but not limited to, “firewood, pulpwood, logs, bolts, snow, ice or other material…” 29-A MRS §2093 states, "The operator of a vehicle with a registered weight under 10,000 pounds shall take reasonable measures to prevent snow or ice on the vehicle from falling off the vehicle while it is being operated on a public way.”
+Penalties for violating this statute include a fine of up to $50 for a first offense.
 29-A MRS §2082 states that, “A person may not operate a vehicle with a sign, poster, opaque or semitransparent material or substance on the front windshield, side wing or side or rear window that obstructs the operator's clear view of the way or an intersecting way.”
-29-A MRS §2396 prohibits a driver from operating a vehicle with an unsecured load.
 A parked vehicle that is “interfering with snow removal or the normal movement of traffic” can be removed by law enforcement (see 29-A MRS §2069).Return to What's Maine's Law on...